mustafizEnosis/DevOps-eval-ci-cd-scripts/README.md

 - To persist the registry container data, a registry_data volume is created.
 - restart:always key is used to automatically restart the containers if they exit for any reason (except when they are explicitly stopped).

+## Setup local registry authentication:
+- Install htpasswd
+  - `sudo apt install apache2-utils`
+- Create a new htpasswd file and add the username
+  - sudo htpasswd -c /path/to/.htpasswd <username>
+- You'll be prompted to enter and confirm the password for the user.
+Remember the password for creating credential in Jenkins.
+- Add the following 3 environment variables with the registry service.
+  1. REGISTRY_AUTH=htpasswd
+  2. REGISTRY_AUTH_HTPASSWD_REALM=Registry Realm
+  3. REGISTRY_AUTH_HTPASSWD_PATH=/<Path-to>/htpasswd
+- Add the following volume with the registry service.
+  - ./<Path-to-htpasswd>:/auth

 ## Setup Jenkins:
 - As the Jenkins container is running, go to `http://localhost:8080` and provide the admin (username) password found with the below command.
   - sudo docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword
 - Install the suggested plugins.
 Additional plugins can be installed from Manage Jenkins -> Manage plugins
+- Add credentials: Navigate to Manage Jenkins -> Credentials -> (System) Global Domains ->
-- Add GitHub SSH credential: An SSH credential for GitHub is created using this [document](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux).
-Then in Jenkins, go to Manage Jenkins -> Credentials -> (System) Global Domains -> Select SSH Username with private key option and fill data in the fields.
+  - GitHub SSH credential: An SSH credential for GitHub is created using this [document](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux).
+Select SSH Username with private key option and fill data in the fields.
 Ensure the ID of the credential is DevOps_Repo_SSH
+  - Local registry login credential: Select Username with password.
+In the username field, provide the username used while creating the htpasswd file.
+Then in the password field, provide the password.
+Ensure the ID of the credential is DOCKER_REGISTRY_CRED.
 - Create and configure job
   - Click Dashboard -> New Item
   - Select Pipeline by providing a name.